How Big is a Section of Land? Understanding Land Measurement in North America

 -

-Environmental Studies: Scientists and researchers utilize section-based data for environmental impact assessments and ecological studies.
+Environmental Studies: Scientists and researchers make use of section-based data for environmental impact assessments and ecological studies.

 -